Streamers are failing at ‘Fall Guys,’ and succeeding on Twitch

 Joe Walsh, the lead game designer of “Fall Guys,” was carefully timing his jumps as bright gold rotating beams nearly knocked him off a huge doughnut-shaped platform.
 As segments of the doughnut fell away, bit by bit, and the beams spun progressively faster and out of sync with one another, Walsh wanted to be the last player standing.
 But his mind was elsewhere.

 “Yeah, they’re still pretty bi- ah god,” Walsh said, as he tripped and flopped on his face.
-He was in the middle of being interviewed on the “Fall Guys” talk show Talking Guys.
+He was in the middle of being interviewed on the “Fall Guys” talk show Talk Guys.
 As the Jump Club minigame wound down (or up, depending on whether you’re spectating or playing) it came down to the final two players.
 Then, Walsh grabbed the in-game avatar of the show’s co-host Kate Stark, forcing her to collide with a beam and fall into the slime below.

 “Oh my god,” she laughed in semi-frustration after getting thrown into the slime.
 “You are so toxic."

-Stark and Gary Whitta, who had previously created the “Animal Crossing: New Horizons” talk show Animal Talking, started Talking Guys as a way to play their new favorite game while interviewing top streamers and celebrities like Ben “DrLupo” Lupo and Felicia Day.
+Stark and Gary Whitta, who had previously created the “Animal Crossing: New Horizons” talk show Animal Talking, started Talk Guys as a way to play their new favorite game while interviewing top streamers and celebrities like Ben “DrLupo” Lupo and Felicia Day.
 The duo compares it to First We Feast’s Hot Ones, where guests have to answer questions as they eat progressively spicier chicken wings.

 “Instead of hot chicken wings we have rage inducing minigames,” said Whitta, who let out a litany of curses after getting knocked off the same Jump Club stage himself.